Home Working in Australia – What you need to know

 To work as a freelancer is to have the freedom to carry out your activity where you want or to have additional income.
 It is quite possible to work on your own with a temporary work visa.
 You just need to request an ABN (Australian Business Number).
 The procedure is quite simple and is done online.
 Once you have your ABN, you will be able to bill your customers, whether they are individuals or businesses.

-You will have to follow a few rules to issue your invoices, such as having a TFN to declare your annual income to the ATO.
+You will have to follow a few rules to issue your invoices, such as having a TFN (Tax File Number) to declare your annual income to the ATO.
 Consider increasing your hourly rates in comparison to salaried work because you will have to save some income for your taxes (income taxes, retirement and insurance).

 Note that it is possible to exercise a freelance activity in addition to a salaried activity.
 You will just have to think about adding your income during your tax return.

-Taxation in Australia
+Taxation system in Australia

 Australia levies taxes on your wages.
 The Australian Tax Office (ATO) takes care of this.
 The good news is that your employer pays the taxes, so the tax is withheld at source.
 It is therefore normal for your employer to ask you for your TFN when he offers you a job and you have 28 days to provide it after your hire.

-At the end of the fiscal year (June 30), you will still have to declare your income for the year to the ATO.
+At the end of the financial year (June 30), you will have to declare your income for the year to the ATO.
 Depending on the total amount of income received (from your salary bracket), your tax rate will be different, and in some cases, you may have to recover part of the taxes paid.

 At the time of your tax declaration, you will also be able to request a reimbursement of the Medicare levy if you do not benefit from the Australian health system.
 As for the superannuation, you can ask to recover it when you leave Australia.
 Keep in mind that you will be taxed on the sum (65%).
-Many organisations offer to support you in these steps.

 Backpacker Advice